Kretsch0/CodesynthesisXML/README.md

 # CodesynthesisXMLReader
-XML-Reader for language C++ - based on XSD Code Generator
+XML-Reader for language C++ based on XSD Code Generator - Example

 ## Whats the cool thing about it?
 Lets see...